 I originally published this post in late 2018, when the housing market was looking iffy.
-In 2H2020, the housing market is improving as we come out of a pandemic.
+In 2021, the housing market is improving as we come out of a pandemic.
 Prices are holding strong, partially due to record low mortgage rates and an increased desire for better living.
 If you want to buy real estate now, I suggest you go up the housing price curve to find better value.

 Homes priced no more than 30% higher than the median home price for the area are in high demand.
 Homes priced below the median are flying off the shelves as the millennial generation become the biggest home buying generation.
 Competition is fierce!

 If you go up the house pricing curve, your competition declines.
 Due to all that’s going on with the pandemic and the economy, lending standards have really tightened up.
 Banks require 720+ credit scores and 20% down payments nowadays.
 Jumbo loans are very hard to get as a result.

 Let me share how you can get better value if you move up the price curve.
 I’ll use my own housing hunting as an example.

 Avoid The Frenzy Zone: Go Up The Housing Price Curve To Find Better Value

 Back in 2004, I was looking to upgrade to a three bedroom, two bathroom condo in San Francisco.
 I had bought a two bedroom, two bathroom condo in early 2003 for $580,000, but had a twinge of regret that I didn’t buy a larger place for more money because prices kept on going up.
 It was my first place, so I had decided it was better to be conservative.

 What I discovered in my search for a new home was that the $900,000 – $1,400,000 price point for three bedroom, two bathroom condos was an absolute buyer’s frenzy.
 Every single condo I observed went for 10% – 20% over asking due to multiple offers.
 After getting blown out of the water on several places, I decided to temporarily shelve my plans for a larger condo.
 It was too disheartening.